benayyad12/terraform-learn/README.md

 plan (Terraform shows the plan to get to the desired state)

-apply (Applyc changes after confirmation of the desired state)
+apply (Apply changes after confirmation of the desired state)

 Terraform commands: